+Teacher Candidate (TC): School:

 Cooperating Teacher (CT): Subject:

-ed by the Director of Clinical Work prior to beginning any arties agreeing to the conditions listed below:
+This completed form must be approved by the Dire work and is subject to all parties agreeing to the co ector of Clinical Work prior to beginning any substitute onditions listed below:

-and is familiar with sit Teacher candidates may reacher only.
-Teacher candidates may pool.
-Substitute teaching carcourse. demonstrated strong skills in classroom management te policies and practices. ay serve as substitute teachers for their Cooperating ay not become a part of the regular substitute teacher nnot interfere with regular participation in any Stanford er and university supervisor agree that the candidate is teach.
+and is familiar with site policies and Teacher candidates may serve as su Teachers only.
+Teacher candidates may not becom Substitute teaching cannot interference ed strong skills in classroom management practices. bstitute teachers for their Cooperating e a part of the regular substitute teacher pool. e with regular participation in any Stanford course. esity supervisor agree that the candidate is prepared to

 Teacher Candidate:(signature) Date:

 Cooperating Teacher:(signature) Date:

-University Supervisor: (signature)

-Date:
+University Supervisor:(signature) Date:

-Approved by:
+Approved by: Date:

-Date: (Signature of the Director of Clinical Work)
+(Signature of the Director of Clinical Work)